JackJUson/v3/README.md

   jacksonwjung.com - v3
 </h1>
 <p align="center">
-  This is the third version of <a href="https://jacksonwjung.com" target="_blank">jacksonwjung.com</a> built with React and Tailwindcss and hosted with Github Pages
+  This is the third version of <a href="https://jacksonwjung.com" target="_blank">jacksonwjung.com</a> built with React and Tailwindcss and hosted on Vercel.
 </p>
 <p align="center">
   Previous iterations: